emilorisit/landing_page/README.md

 - Never commit sensitive information (passwords, API keys, etc.) to the repository
 - Secrets are automatically masked in GitHub Actions logs
 - The deployment workflow has limited permissions and runs in isolation
-- Sensitive files and directories are excluded from deployment
+- Only whitelisted file types are included in deployment
 - Only one deployment can run at a time to prevent conflicts

-The deployment workflow will automatically copy the website files to the `/www` directory on your Domeneshop hosting.
+The deployment workflow will automatically copy the website files from the `www` directory to the `/www` directory on your Domeneshop hosting.

 ## Local Development

-To test the website locally, simply open `index.html` in your web browser.
+To test the website locally, simply open `www/index.html` in your web browser.